27 Questions to Validate Your Business Problem for Entrepreneurs

 What to Research When Obsessing Over Problems

-Focus on these 5 areas when obsessing over the problem
+Focus on these 5 areas:

 - The person(s) or group(s) affected by the problem, directly or indirectly [ideal customer]